SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Experiments

 As mentioned in Section~\ref{sec::environment_layer}, our simulation involves a phase in which households move in.
 Figure~\ref{fig::phase1} illustrates the developments during this stage.
 As shown in the figure, in the first 15 months, GDP steadily increases with the influx of residents.
 Then, as the influx ceases, the city transitions from a period of expansion to one of stable development after more than ten months of fluctuations.
-Meanwhile, we note that the VLM, without additional prompts, forms a clustered structure with residential areas near the center and production buildings on the periphery.
+Meanwhile, we note that the VLM, without additional prompts, forms a clustered structure with residential areas near the center and production buildings on the periphery, in line with Alonso-Muth-Mills (AMM) model of the mono-centric city \citep{brueckner2011lectures}.